 Post care advice on car paint protection maintenance

 - Do not polish the car.
 Using any abrasive compounds such as polishing and compound agents will thin out the coating and degrade it at a faster rate.
 Polish is almost like a liquid form of sandpaper, it is built to correct your paintwork, fix scratches and so on by smoothing out the surface.
 If you do have a scratch on the car, you may need to have it buffed and then have the panel re-coated.
 Although a machine polish is an effective way to correct minor blemishes on the surface, it does come at a cost.

 b) Try avoid parking under trees as to reduce the likelihood of bird droppings, tree sap and so on from landing on your car.
 Always gently clean the car afterwards to remove the resin from the paintwork.
 Leaving these contaminants for extended periods (especially under the sun during warm temperatures) can cause the contamination to penetrate through and cause permanent damage.
 Bird droppings, although seem harmless, contain highly acidic content, which can cause some serious permanent damage if left unattended for prolonged periods.

 d) Use pH neutral car wash shampoo and always dry your car immediately after washing as to avoid water staining with a microfibre towel.
 Water itself contains minerals and once evaporated over time, these deposits are left on the paintwork.
 Don’t allow them to sit for long periods and have them dried off.
 One way to avoid this from happening, is by washing the car in shade not under direct sunlight or choosing the cooler periods of the day to wash the car.

-- Avoid automatic car wash drive-throughs and be mindful of using gentle handwashing techniques.
+- Avoid automatic car wash drive-through and be mindful of using gentle handwashing techniques.
 Automatic car washes have been notorious for causing scratches on cars, so best to avoid.
 You often get what you pay for and driving into one these can’t guarantee that the brushes used have not been contaminated from the previous car before you.